 In Adam God was a seed; in Christ God has become a flowering.
 The seed has come to its full manifestation.

-Taken from I Say Unto You, Vol. 2, Chapter Nine
+From I Say Unto You, Vol. 2, Discourse #9

 Copyright© OSHO International Foundation